wp-plugins/popupally/readme.txt

 1. Activate the PopupAlly plugin
 2. Customize the plugin settings through the PopupAlly menu group
 3. Follow the rest of the [step-by-step tutorials here](http://ambitionally.com/popupally/tutorials/)
+4. Make sure to integrate PopupAlly with an email marketing system so you do not lose any subscriber information!
+[MailChimp](http://nathalielussier.com/mailchimp) and [AWeber](http://nathalielussier.com/aweber) are two great options.
+Need more choices?
+You can find our recommended list of systems [here](http://nathalielussier.com/online-business-resources).

 == Screenshots ==